-City gates serves an important role in the natural gas distribution network.
+City gate stations serve an important role in the natural gas distribution network.
 Consisting of metering and pressure regulating facilities, they are located at the custody transfer points where natural gas is delivered from transmission pipelines into the high-pressure lines of the local distribution company.

 One of the forty eight (48) city gate stations installed along a pipeline in Colombia, South America.
 EN-FAB, Inc. designed, manufactured and shipped over 100 packages for this project.